 Initial defect sizes and shapes that produce a burst response instead of a leak in pipes with circumferentially oriented flaws has been published in German nuclear industry documents, echoing the propensity for low aspect ratio cracks to result in a burst failure mode [24].

 A metallic-lined COPV with low aspect ratio cracks in the liner was filled with water and pressure tested; and the study is based on the Orbiter case study RCS COPV S/N-021.
 An instantaneous failure of the liner and an instantaneous loss of the pressurized contents was observed.
 Although the composite overwrap remained intact, possibly due to the low stored energy of the compressed liquid, one could overzealously conclude that the COPV had exhibited an LBB failure mode.
 However, it is not known whether the composite overwrap would remain intact under the increased stored energy of a pneumatic application.
 Recall that an LBB failure mode typically consists of stable crack propagation through the pressure containment wall, followed by a controlled leak that is detectable prior to failure.
 The burst failure of the liner was consistent with Orange et al.’s observation for low aspect ratio flaws.
-However, since the leak rate did not permit intervention to mitigate collateral damage and/or loss of a mission critical subsystem, the COPV would not conform to the standard definition of LBB behavior. and would need to be accepted based on a dedicated rationale.
+However, since the leak rate did not permit intervention to mitigate collateral damage and/or loss of a mission critical subsystem, the COPV would not conform to the standard definition of LBB behavior, and would need to be accepted based on a dedicated rationale.

 A demonstration of the 10t LBB requirement in a cryogenically-formed spherical tank is provided in Reference 25.
 Here, the stainless steel (301 series) tank had a nominal diameter of 23” with a weldment effective thickness of 0.314”.
 The crack size at leakage was with a large aspect ratio (~4.3t) led to a leak instead of burst, which was accepted as sufficient instead of 10t.